ibm-ecosystem-engineering/envizi-workshop-2024/150-Use-API-to-extract-reports-data/readme.md

 # 3. Excercise

 Do all the below exercises.
-Refer the content [here](../153-Use-API-to-extract-reports-data-session) for your help.

 ### Excercise 1